zedesk/zdk-agenda/readme.md

-% zdk-Agenda
-% fablec
-% August 2014

-# zdk-Agenda
+# zdk-agenda

 ## Introduction

-A agenda component, that present different views of a calendar, day, week, month.
+zdk-agenda is a calendar/agenda web component, using Polymer, that present different views of a calendar: day, week, month.

-## todo
+## Todo-list

- 1. send an event on clicking an "event"
+* Send an event on clicking an "event"
- 1. Change to day view on clicking on the Date
+* Change to day view on clicking on the Date
+* Handle cell overflow in the month view (add a "+n" button to display hidden events, like in Google Calendar)
+* Add the ability to move/resize events with the mouse